hotwa/LillyMol/docs/QSAR_Models/README.md

 The model types included here are all molecular descriptor models that make use of the [make_descriptors](/docs/Molecule_Tools/make_descriptors.md) script to convert molecules to descriptors.
-This script supports a variety of 2D and 3D descriptor sets, all computed using LillyMol executables.
+That script supports a variety of 2D and 3D descriptor sets, computed using LillyMol executables.

 Both building and scoring models requires molecular descriptors computed by that script.